yalmip/yalmip.github.io/_posts/examples/2016-09-17-explicitmpc.md

 ### Behind the scenes and advanced use

-The first thing that might be a bit unusual to the advanced user is the piecewise functions that YALMIP returns in the fourth and fifth output from [solvemp].
+The first thing that might be a bit unusual to the advanced user is the piecewise functions that YALMIP returns in the fourth and fifth output from [solvemp](/command/solvemp).
 In principle, they are specialized [pwf] objects.
 To create a PWA value function after solving a multi-parametric LP, the following command is used.

 ````matlab
 Valuefunction = pwf(sol,x,'convex')